Ousinki/my-digital-garden/content/vocabulary.md

 mid-tier phone
 a two-tier cake
 We binge-watched the entire season in one weekend.
-I watched that movie twice in a row because it was so good.（连续两次）
+I watched that movie [twice in a row|連續兩次] because it was so good.
 Don’t snooze on that job opportunity; it’s rare.
 but I think season 9 has the edge
 Bourne Again SHell (bash)
 tilde (~)

 ### 2

 Hover over the image to zoom in.
 Zoom in to see more details.
 Zoom out to see the whole page.